MarkBaggett/werejugo/README.md

     - *Wireless Diagnostic Event ID 6100 in SYSTEM.EVTX
     - **Wireless Profile Names from SRUM.DAT

-* Google Disabled this API in September of 2017.
+* Google Disabled this API in September on 2017.
 I'll have to rewrite this to use a different API which will most likely require you to obtain API keys.

 ** Not yet implimented.